Dinghy Racing at Hedgecourt Lake

 Other events

-We also usually hold three or four 'one day' events over the course of the year and a pursuit race following New Year.
+We also usually hold some 'one day' events over the course of the year, these may be one day series of four races or pursuit races.

 RYA-Training-Centrel